Insight - As U.S.-led combat mission ends, Afghan women fear oppression

 KABUL No one ever claimed responsibility after a suicide bomber rammed into the vehicle of celebrated female parliamentarian Shukria Barakzai.
 She walked away from the wreckage after the Nov.
 16 blast that killed three civilians and wounded 20.

-A strong supporter of new President Ashraf Ghani, Barakzai had been widely talked about as a candidate to join his government, perhaps as education minister or the next women’s affairs minister.
-Ghani has promised he will appoint four women in his cabinet.
+A strong supporter of new President Ashraf Ghani, Barakzai had been talked about as a candidate to join his government, perhaps as education or women’s affairs minister.
+Ghani has promised he will appoint four women to his cabinet.

 Barakzai, who rose to prominence when she ran underground schools for girls when the Taliban ruled the country, says both the previous Afghan government and its Western benefactors have failed to defend the hard-won rights of women.